Growing in the City

 Urban gardening and food production contribute positively to health and well-being, social interaction, connection to nature, and environmental education, while creating healthy and diverse ecosystems, building communities and our food security.

 Did you plant more kale than you know what do to with?
 Are your bees producing so much honey that you are thinking of packaging and selling it?
-The City is considering bylaw changes that would allow you to grow, harvest, package, store and sell a range of food anywhere in the city, while limiting any negative impacts on your neighbours.
+The City has introduced bylaw changes that allow you to grow, harvest, package, store and sell a range of food anywhere in the city, while limiting impacts to your neighbours:

 1. Allow small-scale food production in all areas of the city